Build a Homelab server using an old laptop

 利用旧笔记本打造家用Homelab服务器

-I have a 10-year-old laptop that has been idle for several years.
-Recently, I tidied it up and refurbished it, deploying a Proxmox environment directly on the machine to turn it into a simple home Homelab server.
+I have an old laptop from 10 years ago that has been idle for several years.
+Recently, I tidied it up and repurposed it, deploying a Proxmox environment on the bare metal to turn it into a simple home Homelab server.

 It runs Ubuntu and FnOS virtual machines, and with intranet penetration, it can be used as a long-term online VPS or to deploy a NAS system for backing up files and photos.

-This article will introduce the complete deployment solution for PVE + Virtual Machines + FRP intranet penetration + Nginx reverse proxy, which can securely expose local area network services to a public domain name for access.
+This article will introduce the complete deployment solution for PVE + Virtual Machines + FRP intranet penetration + Nginx reverse proxy, which can securely expose local area network services for public domain access.

 Foreword

 Proxmox Virtual Environment (PVE) is an open-source virtualization platform based on KVM.
-The latest version is 9.1, built on Debian 13, and it is a free virtualization platform with a relatively active community.
+The latest version is 9.1, built on Debian13, and it’s a free virtualization platform with a relatively active community.

-The reason for not choosing to directly install the corresponding system on the bare metal is that having a virtualization platform at the bottom layer allows for easier management, switching, and parallel execution of systems (of course, depending on the old laptop’s performance, too many cannot run in parallel).
-If a virtual machine system crashes, you can simply delete and rebuild it or restore a snapshot in PVE, which is very convenient.
-It also allows me to freely test which NAS system is better.
+The reason for not choosing to directly install the corresponding system on bare metal is that having a virtualization platform at the bottom layer makes it more convenient to manage, switch, and run systems in parallel (of course, depending on the performance of the old laptop, it’s not possible to run too many in parallel).
+If a virtual machine system crashes, you can simply delete and recreate it or restore a snapshot in PVE, which is very convenient.
+It also allows me to test which NAS system works best to my heart’s content.

-Moreover, enabling hardware virtualization support does not incur much performance loss (KVM virtualization CPU loss is usually around 2-5%), and hardware passthrough to virtual machines can be configured to further reduce loss.
+Moreover, enabling hardware virtualization support doesn’t incur much performance loss (KVM virtualization CPU loss is usually around 2-5%), and hardware passthrough to virtual machines can be configured to further reduce loss.

 Hardware Modification

-My laptop is an ASUS P453UJ, with an i7 6500U CPU, 8G DDR4 RAM, and a 500G HDD.
+My laptop is an ASUS P453UJ, with an i7 6500U CPU, 8GB DDR4 RAM, and a 500GB HDD.
 In terms of expandability, it only has one SATA interface, occupied by the HDD, and an optical drive.
-It’s not possible to directly insert two hard drives.
+It cannot directly accommodate two hard drives.

-Although it only has 8G of RAM, the current memory market is extremely exaggerated, and I don’t plan to expand its memory.
-The 8G of RAM is sufficient for the services I want to run, and I’ve also added an additional 8G of Swap space for PVE.
+Although it only has 8GB of memory, the current memory market is quite exaggerated, and I don’t plan to upgrade its memory.
+The services I want to run are sufficient with 8GB, and I also added an additional 8GB Swap space for PVE.

-It’s 2025 now.
-The original HDD had Win10 installed, and it took several minutes from boot to operation, making me question life.
-So, the first step must be to replace it with an SSD.
-The optical drive is also useless, so I can remove the optical drive bay and buy a hard drive caddy to convert it to a 2.5-inch SATA, which costs only a few to a dozen yuan.
+It’s 2025 now, and the original HDD had Win10 installed, which took several minutes from booting to being operational, making it agonizingly slow.
+So the first step was definitely to replace it with an SSD.
+The optical drive is also useless, so I removed the optical drive bay and bought a hard drive caddy to convert it to a 2.5-inch SATA bay, which costs anywhere from a few to a dozen yuan.

-Additionally, I happened to have a 256G M2 NGFF SSD, which could be used to install the system.
-However, since the laptop doesn’t have this interface, it cannot be directly installed.
-I also needed to buy an M2 NGFF to 2.5-inch SATA hard drive enclosure.
+In addition, I happened to have a 256GB M2 NGFF SSD, which could be used to install the system.
+However, since the laptop doesn’t have this interface, it couldn’t be installed directly, so I needed to buy an M2 NGFF to 2.5-inch SATA enclosure.

 Network Card Upgrade

-This laptop’s built-in network card is Qualcomm QCNFA435, a mid-to-low-end configuration that only supports Wifi5 and 1x1 MIMO, with a maximum transfer speed of only 433Mbps.
+The built-in network card of this laptop is a Qualcomm QCNFA435, a mid-to-low-end network card configuration that only supports Wifi5, with 1x1 MIMO, and a maximum transfer speed of only 433Mbps.

-This specification can no longer fully utilize bandwidth; it’s like an old ox pulling a broken cart.
+This specification can’t even utilize the full bandwidth now; it’s like an old ox pulling a broken cart.

 1